kaosborn/KaosCollections/README.md

 The documentation project (`.chm`) is included in this project as well.

 * The `Collections462` folder contains a .NET 4.62 build of the class library.
-This project is for development use only.
+This project is used for development and testing only.

 * The `Help` folder contains a [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB) project that produces documentation based on embedded XML comments.